NemanjaMilenkovic/solo-mvp-appylog/README.md

 1. [What is appylog]

-   Appylog is meant to log important factors of ones daily routine and
+   Appylog is meant to log important factors of ones daily routine and analyze the effect of those factors on the mood and wellbeing

 1. [Setup]